 The iPhone 15's OLED display could also feature a new display driver that could make the display more power efficient.
 The report also notes that moving from the old 40nm process to what is expected to be 28nm process will also "improve performance," but it wouldn't say exactly what that will look like.

-Previous rumors of the return of Touch ID seem to be unfounded, at least in terms of iPhone 14.
-It might make a return in the future, but Face ID is expected to be the only biometric authentication system offered in 2023.
+Previous rumors of the return of Touch ID seem to be unfounded, at least in terms of iPhone 15.
+It might return in the future, but Face ID is expected to be the only biometric authentication system offered in 2023.

 In a huge development, Apple has confirmed it will have to comply with EU laws mandating USB-C chargers on its iPhone.

 Both Bloomberg's Mark Gurman and analyst Ming-Chi Kuo have suggested a switch is on the way, with the EU and potentially even Brazil set to mandate a common connector for all phones and similar accessories, including AirPods.

 "Apple Inc. is testing future iPhone models that replace the current Lightning charging port with the more prevalent USB-C connector, according to people with knowledge of the situation, a move that could help the company conform with looming European regulations," Gurman says.

 While USB-C will make charging easier, better data transfer speeds may be reserved for the Pro models.
 Ming-Chi Kuo reports that the iPhone 15 Pro and Pro Max will get USB 3.2 or Thunderbolt 3 for high-speed wired transfers.
 However, the iPhone 15 is expected to retain the same USB 2.0 speeds as the old models, despite the USB-C port.
 That rumor was echoed by leaked images in February 2023 that also show the iPhone 15 with a USB-C port.